 Do you ever get tired of comfort food?
 I don’t.
 Which is actually a problem because attempting to lose a few pounds doesn’t align with a constant desire to stuff comforting recipes down my throat.
 This baked potato recipe definitely fall into the “comfort” category.

 I got hooked on this recipe a few years ago because they act as a great main meal and a perfect side dish.
 They’re also great to make, freeze and eat at a later date (love doing this).
 However you plan to consume them, you will be happy you found them.
+These are the best potatoes ever.

 Potatoes – Large russet potatoes are the perfect baking potatoes, but give the recipe a try with sweet potatoes or even large yukon gold or red potatoes.
 Scrub thoroughly before baking and the potato skins can be eaten!